svanderbleek/twpgtwp/README.md

 Rooted graph programs
 Verification of graph programs
-GP 2: efficient implementation of a graph programming language Towards a Navigational Logic for Graphical Structures
+GP 2: efficient implementation of a graph programming language Towards a Navigational Logic for Graphical Structures Incorrectness Logic for Graph Programs

 ## Binary Analysis